Mufaddal5253110/BudgetBudy/README.md

 ## Contributing

-If you want to take the time to make this project better, please read the [contributing guides](https://github.com/Mufaddal5253110/DailySpending/blob/master/CONTRIBUTING.md) first.
+If you want to take the time to make this project better, please read the Todo first and try to complete them.
 Then, you can open an new [issue](https://github.com/Mufaddal5253110/DailySpending/issues/new/choose), of a [pull request](https://github.com/Mufaddal5253110/DailySpending/compare).

 ## License